1975 spring offensive: Xuân Lộc

 After the interdiction of an ARVN armored task force sent to the relief of the town along Route 1, the 1st Airborne Brigade was helilifted into the outskirts of the town.
 The South Vietnamese committed 25,000 troops to the battle, almost one-third of the remainder of their reserve forces.
-For the first time since the onset of the North Vietnamese offensive, the RVNAF consistently provided effective close air support to the defenders.
+For the first time since the onset of the North Vietnamese offensive, the VNAF consistently provided effective close air support to the defenders.
 Even General Dũng was impressed by "the stubbornness of the enemy" in what became a "meat grinder."

 On 14 April General Dũng received new instructions from Hanoi.
 "We must be in Saigon to celebrate Ho Chi Minh's birthday."
 That deadline, 19 May, was only one month away.
 At that point, Dũng decided to bypass the defenders at Xuân Lộc and commenced the shelling of Biên Hòa Air Base, effectively ending air support.
 The PAVN also shifted their original target, instead of charging straight at the town, they instead attacked and destroyed the outposts around Xuân Lộc, cutting off the 18th Division from their reinforcements.
 Threatened with encirclement, the 18th Division managed to conduct a retreat to the south along Route 2.
 After more than three weeks of intense fighting, the 18th Division alone suffered 30 percent casualties (around 4000 soldiers) while dealing over 5,000 North Vietnamese casualties and destroying 37 tanks and vehicles.
 However, their defences made no differences to the outcome of the war, as the 18th disintegrated shortly after in the fighting around Biên Hòa.
 With all of Long Khánh Province under PAVN control, General Dũng was free to completely encircle Saigon with his forces.